Magic-angle semimetals: Results

-\textit{Effective models.} A variety of effective models illustrate our proposal~\cite{SuppMat}.
+A variety of effective models (defined in {Supplementary Note 1}) illustrate our proposal.
 Here, we focus on two models: a 2D tight-binding Hamiltonian of ``perfect'' spin-orbit coupling (SOC) on a square lattice and a lattice model of TBG at moderate twist angles ($\theta \approx 9^{\circ}$) in the chiral limit (cTBG) that disallows interlayer tunneling between equivalent sub-lattices~\cite{Tarnopolsky2019} (we fix the bare lattice spacing to unity and $\hbar=1$).
-Nonetheless, our main conclusions also apply to TBG beyond the chiral limit for similar twist angles~\cite{TBGFN}.
-The SOC model is given by a hopping $\hat T_{\rm SOC} = t/2\sum_{\vec r,\mu} (i c_{\vec r}^\dagger \sigma_\mu c_{\vec r + \hat \mu} + \mathrm{h.c.})$ and a quasiperiodic potential
+Nonetheless, our main conclusions also apply to TBG beyond the chiral limit for similar twist angles. {(Here, we consider the chiral limit of TBG as it provides the clearest presentation of magic-angle criticality but such a transition can also be shown to persist in the full TBG model.
+This study will appear elsewhere.)} The SOC model is given by a hopping $\hat T_{\rm SOC} = t/2\sum_{\vec r,\mu} (i c_{\vec r}^\dagger \sigma_\mu c_{\vec r + \hat \mu} + \mathrm{h.c.})$ and a quasiperiodic potential

 where the $\sigma_\mu$ are Pauli matrices, $c_\br$ are two-component annihilation operators, $t$ is the hopping strength, and $\phi_\mu$ is the offset of the origin.
-The lattice model that captures the low-energy theory of cTBG at incommensurate twist angles~\cite{SuppMat} contains $\hat T_{\rm cTBG}$ that describes nearest neighbor hopping (amplitude $t=\unit[2.8]{eV}$) on the honeycomb lattice.
+The lattice model that captures the low-energy theory of cTBG at incommensurate twist angles contains $\hat T_{\rm cTBG}$ that describes nearest neighbor hopping (amplitude $t=\unit[2.8]{eV}$) on the honeycomb lattice.
 The interlayer tunneling in the chiral limit is given by